camaraproject/IdentityAndConsentManagement/documentation/user-consent.md

 - A purpose has associated a set of personal information scopes (PI scopes).
   - These are scopes that refer to resources providing access to Personal Information and thus requiring special protection as stated by e.g. the GDPR law.
   - Getting access to PI scopes MUST always be done by explicitly declaring a purpose.
-- Scopes are assigned to an application, granting access to APIs and other resources.
 - Purposes are assigned to an application.

 Therefore, an application will have access to:
-  - APIs or resources covered by the assigned scopes
   - APIs or resources providing personal information under the assigned purpose (because of the PI scopes included in that purpose)
     - **Only** if user has granted her consent for that purpose
     - Which may happen automatically (automatic purposes) or may need an explicit user action to provide consent (depending on the purpose level of the purpose associated to that consent).
 In the second case, the consent is created and stored and will be validated during authorization.